Decision support tool for the management of severe trauma: Traumamatrix.

-From a statistical point of view, the challenges involve performing predictive models with many missing values (with different coding: NA for Not Applicable, Imp for impossible, NR for Not Recorded, NM for Not Made..) as well as both continuous and categorical data.
-This subject feeds many statistical research problems with missing values: How to perform logistic regression with missing data? random forest with missing data? (joint work with Nicolas Prost, Erwan Scornet, Gael Varoquaux), Causal inference with missing data in X?
+We are mainly in step 1.
+This subject feeds many statistical research problems.
+I am particularly interested in problematics of causal inference with missing values and performing exploratory analysis and predictive models with missing values with many missing values (with different coding: NA for Not Applicable, Imp for impossible, NR for Not Recorded, NM for Not Made..) as well as both continuous and categorical data.
+How to perform logistic regression with missing data? random forest with missing data? (joint work with Nicolas Prost, Erwan Scornet, Gael Varoquaux), Causal inference with missing data in X?
 Imputation when data is MNAR data, etc (joint work with Claire Boyer, Aude Sportisse).
 How to deal with missing values in the test sets (with JP Nadal, Antoine Ogier).

 Distributed matrix completion for medical databases